Section 127.16 | Purchasing by competitive selection.

 (37) Applying to payments to the Ohio history connection from other state agencies.

-(E) When determining whether a state agency has reached the cumulative purchase thresholds established in divisions (B)(1) and (2) of this section, all of the following purchases by such agency shall not be considered:
+(E) When determining whether a state agency has reached the cumulative purchase thresholds established in divisions (B)(1) and (2) of this section, the following purchases by such agency shall not be considered:

 (1) Purchases made through competitive selection or with controlling board approval;